MathiasPBerger/gboml-docs-test/README.md

 ## Quick start

 GBOML has been tested on Windows, macOS and Linux.
-The simplest way to install it is via the *pip* package manager:
+The simplest way to install it is via the *pip* package manager in a terminal window:

     pip install gboml

 Please refer to the online documentation for more [information on how to install GBOML](https://gboml-docs-test.readthedocs.io/en/latest/installation.html).
 Note that optimization solvers are also required to solve GBOML models and installation instructions are also provided in the online documentation.